Noisy Pipes? How to Diagnose and Fix Common Plumbing Sounds

 Keep Water Pressure in Check

 Install a pressure gauge at your outdoor spigot and test annually.
-Maintain household pressure between 40–60 PSI.
-A pressure-reducing valve costs $50–$150 in parts and is one of the best investments you can make for your entire plumbing system.
+Maintain household pressure between 45 and 60 PSI per EPA WaterSense recommendations.
+A pressure-reducing valve costs $75 to $200 in parts and is one of the best investments you can make for your entire plumbing system.
+Building this test into your annual plumbing maintenance routine takes 5 minutes and prevents years of noise.

 Secure Pipes During Installation (and After)

-Pipes should be supported with straps or padded clamps every 6–12 inches along straight runs and at every change in direction.
-Use foam-lined clamps rather than bare metal on copper pipes to prevent corrosion and dampen vibration.
-Fill any gaps where pipes pass through walls or floors with expanding foam.
+Pipes should be supported with straps or padded clamps every 6 to 12 inches along straight runs and at every change in direction.
+Use rubber-lined or foam-lined clamps rather than bare metal on copper pipes to prevent corrosion and dampen vibration.
+Fill any gaps where pipes pass through walls or floors with expanding foam or acoustic caulk.

 Install Water Hammer Arrestors Proactively